 The audit and correction of these errors results in the delay of the preparation and issuance of the state's CAFR and adds to the risk for error.

 Cause:

 For some of the conditions noted above, our previous audit revealed almost identical types of errors.
-Although improvement has been shown, there still is a need for the Office of the State Comptroller to follow up on agencies that make repeated errors.
+There continues to be a need for the Office of the State Comptroller to follow up on agencies that make repeated errors.